Keansburg High School: Athletics

 The Keansburg High School Titans compete in Division B Central of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The league operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 282 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
 The school was classified by the NJSIAA as Group I South for football for 2024–2026, which included schools with 185 to 482 students.

 The school participates in joint field hockey and football teams with Keyport High School as the host school / lead agency.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

 The football team was awarded the NJSIAA Central Jersey Group I state championship in 1973 based on power points, and won the sectional playoffs in 1976, 1994 and 1996.
 The 1976 team finished the season with a 9–2 record and won the Central Jersey Group I sectional title, its first in the playoff era, with a 14–0 win against Highland Park High School in the championship game.
 The 1994 team won the Central Jersey Group I state sectional title with a 10–0 victory against South Hunterdon Regional High School in the championship game.
 In 2016, Keansburg alumni beat Keyport alumni 32–6 in the first annual alumni football game between these two schools.

 The boys cross country team won the Group I state championship in 2005.

 The boys' bowling team won the NJSIAA Central Jersey Group I state sectional championships and the Group I state championships in 2010, 2011 and 2012; the team won the Tournament of Champions in 2011.

 Administration

-Core members of the school's administration are: